Azure/bicep-registry-modules/avm/res/service-bus/namespace/README.md

 ### Parameter: `topics.enableExpress`

 A value that indicates whether Express Entities are enabled.
 An express topic holds a message in memory temporarily before writing it to persistent storage.
+This property is only used if the `service-bus/namespace` sku is Premium.

 - Required: No
 - Type: bool